-A mentor is a PAg/TAg or a retired registrant that provides assistance and guidance to the articling registrant during their articling period.
-The primary role of the mentor is to guide the articling registrant through the nontechnical aspects of professionalism such as:
+The primary role of the mentor is to guide the mentee through the non-technical aspects of professionalism such as:

-- Provide a final recommendation regarding elevation to full status for the registrant.
+- Provide a letter that includes a final recommendation regarding progression to fully active professional status

-Mentorship can be provided by a TAg or a PAg; however, TAgs may only provide mentorship to ATAgs but not to AAgs.
+Mentorship can be provided by a TAg or a PAg; however, TAgs may only provide mentorship to ATAgs, and not to AAgs.

 Some considerations when establishing a mentoring relationship:

-- The articling registrant's immediate supervisor can be a suitable mentor if: the articling registrant prefers to have such arrangement, and there can be no ethical quarrel between the articling registrant's job description and the development of professional ethics at work
+- Articling Registrant's immediate supervisor can be a mentor if they wish; however, there must be no ethical conflict between the articling Registrant's job description and professional ethics in the workplace

-- The success of the mentoring relationship will be an outcome of the trust between the two parties.
-Mutual trust generates an openness to discuss ideas, problems, deficiencies, goals and achievements.
+- Success of the mentoring relationship is based on mutual trust between the two parties; there should be an open atmosphere to discuss ideas, problems, deficiencies, goals, and achievements

-- Be open and frank and avoid being judgmental
+- Be open and polite, and direct but non-judgmental

-- Don’t expect to have all the answers
+- Do not expect to have all the answers

 - Respect confidentiality

-The Articling Program Guide for Mentors and Articling Coordinators a companion document to the Articling Journal is an excellent resource for Mentors and Articling Coordinators.
+The Articling Program Guide for Mentors and Articling Coordinators, a companion document to the online Articling Journal, is an excellent resource for mentors and Articling Coordinators.